core-wg/oscore/draft-ietf-core-object-security.md

 Most AEAD algorithms require a unique nonce for each message, for which the sender sequence numbers in the COSE message field 'Partial IV' is used.
 If the recipient accepts any sequence number larger than the one previously received, then the problem of sequence number synchronization is avoided.
 With reliable transport, it may be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.
 The alternatives to sequence numbers have their issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random nonces.
 The requirement to change key at counter wrap is a complication, but it also forces the user of this specification to think about implementing key renewal.

+## Client Aliveness

+A verified OSCORE request enables the server to verify the identity of the entity who generated the message.
+However, it does not verify that the client is currently involved in the communication, since the message may be a delayed delivery of a previously generated request which now reaches the server.
+To verify the aliveness of the client the server may use the Echo option in the response to a request from the client (see {{I-D.ietf-core-echo-request-tag}}).

 ## Cryptographic Considerations

 The maximum sender sequence number is dependent on the AEAD algorithm.
 The maximum sender sequence number is 2^40 - 1, or any algorithm specific lower limit, after which a new security context must be generated.
 The mechanism to build the nonce ({{nonce}}) assumes that the nonce is at least 56 bits, and the Partial IV is at most 40 bits.
 The mandatory-to-implement AEAD algorithm AES-CCM-16-64-128 is selected for compatibility with CCM*.